CascadesCarnivoreProject/Carnassial/README.md

 Commits should

 * include appropriate test coverage
-* have no build warnings or live code analysis messages
+* have no build warnings and raise no code analysis messages

-Application and test development is done against .NET 8.
+Application and test development is done against .NET 9.
 Carnassial is a 64 bit app and for the most part only an x64 build is needed for development and testing.
 However, the Visual Studio development UI is a 32 bit app and is therefore unable to load controls from the regular Carnassial build for display in the WPF designer.
 As a result, Carnassial has a vestigial x86 build which needs to be selected when doing UI tasks if the view in the designer is to match what's displayed at x64 runtime.
 (Building